This coconut milk-based, dairy-free vanilla ice cream is ridiculously creamy, and as smooth as cool velvet. You'll never miss the dairy!

-With just six simple ingredients, our Dairy-free Vanilla Ice Cream recipe is simple and easy to make, and requires just a few minutes of hands-on time.
+With just six simple ingredients, this Dairy-free Vanilla Ice Cream recipe is easy to make and requires just a few minutes of hands-on time.

 About Ice Cream Makers

-Our old-fashioned crank ice cream maker, a holdover from my own childhood, is perfect in the summertime when ice cream-making is often a family event, and we need larger quantities.
+Our old-fashioned crank ice cream maker, a survivor from my childhood, is perfect in the summertime when ice cream-making is a family event and we need larger quantities.
 It is also excellent for making memories.

-Mr. B loves ice cream, and a while back, I splurged and bought him a new electric ice cream maker for his birthday.
+Mr. B loves ice cream, so a while back I splurged and bought him a new electric ice cream maker for his birthday.
 Since then, we've also grown unexpectedly fond of the simplicity (and instant gratification) that comes with modern technology.

 Our "modern" ice cream maker was definitely a great purchase.
 It makes up to two quarts of ice cream, gelato, and other frozen fare, making it the perfect size for couples or small families.